nilostolte/Sudoku/README.md

 * `cel` - an array with 9 positions, each one is the inverse mapping of the indices in the lines and columns transformed into indices in the 3x3 matrix `cells`.

-#### Representing a list of present digits with bits
+#### Representing a set of present digits with bits

-All main auxiliary data structures use a common notation to represent a list of digits present in the line, column, or cell, accordingly.
+All main auxiliary data structures use a common notation to represent a set of digits present in the line, column, or cell, accordingly.
-A bit is set to one at the position corresponding to a digit present in the list, or set to zero if it's position corresponds to a digit that is absent.
-By reversing the bits one gets the "candidate list" of digits that are still missing in the corresponding line, column or cell.
+A bit is set to one at the position corresponding to a digit present in the set, or set to zero if it's position corresponds to a digit that is absent.
+By reversing the bits one gets the "candidate set" of digits that are still missing in the corresponding line, column or cell.

 Let's suppose a particular line, column or cell having the digits, 1, 3, 4 and 9.
-This list is then represented by the following binary number:
+This set is then represented by the following binary number:

 **100001101** = **0x10D**

-* the first rightmost bit corresponds to the digit 1, and in this case it's present in the list already.
+* the first rightmost bit corresponds to the digit 1, and in this case it's present in the set already.
 * the second bit on its left corresponds to the digit 2, and its clearly not present yet since its value is zero.
 * bits three and four, corresponding to the digits 3 and 4, respectively, are clearly present, because they are both set to one.
-* bits five, six, seven, and eight are all zeros, and thus, digits 5, 6, 7 and 8 are clearly absent in the list.
+* bits five, six, seven, and eight are all zeros, and thus, digits 5, 6, 7 and 8 are clearly absent in the set.
 * bit 9 is 1.
-Therefore, the digit 9 is also present in the list.
+Therefore, the digit 9 is also present in the set.

-#### Final Candidate List
+#### Final Candidate Set

-In order to obtain a candidate list for a given `matrix[i][j]` element of the grid one calculates:
+In order to obtain a candidate set for a given `matrix[i][j]` element of the grid one calculates:

 **`lines[i] | cols[j] | cells[ cel[i] ][ cel[j] ]`**  (1)

-The expression in (1) gives a list where all bits containing zeros correspond to the available digits that are possible to be in `matrix[i][j]`.
+The expression in (1) gives a set where all bits containing zeros correspond to the available digits that are possible to be in `matrix[i][j]`.
-The candidate list is detected by the absent elements in the list, that is, all bits which are zero.
+The candidate set is detected by the absent elements in the set, that is, all bits which are zero.

-The interest in this notation is that the concatenation of all three lists is obtained but just using two bitwise or operations.
+The interest in this notation is that the concatenation of all three sets is obtained but just using two bitwise or operations.

 One can observe how `cel` inverse mapping works to access the corresponding cell in `cells`.
 First, `i` and `j` are used as indices in `cel`. `cel[i]` and `cel[j]` give the corresponding line and column in `cells`.
 Therefore, `cells[cel[i]][cel[j]]` corresponds to the cell where `matrix[i][j]` is contained.